adabutch/account_tracker/docker-README.md

 The same approach allows running the UI/API build step interactively.
 Running interactively is useful during development and debugging cycles.

-### Database

-To restore the mongodb, connect to the container:

-    docker-compose -p account_tracker exec mongo bash

-    # will depend on how your local db files are structured...
-    cd /srv/mongodump/mongodump/

-    # the db destination will depend on how your API is written...
-    mongorestore --host localhost --db account_tracker

 ## Starting / Stopping

 Bring up the containers: